 Idiot Ball: The main characters know that a vampire can only enter a house into which he is invited, but they still keep his victim in a house that they know Dracula can already enter.
 Also, they know that Lucy died and rose as a vampire after becoming paler and weaker over many days.
 When Mina's not feeling well and looking rather pale, they write it off as a simple illness.

-Informed Ability: Vampirism is really vauge in this story and it's not really clear what it does besides what's shown.
-Most known is that it turns the victim into a monster, they gain a few (seemingly random) powers and they drink blood.
-Okay fine, but outside that we only get hints that it's the worst thing ever for the victim cause apparently their souls are either trapped in their bodies or taken over by the monster they become.
+Informed Ability: Vampirism is really vague in this story and it's not really clear what it does besides what's shown.
+Most known is that it turns the victim into a monster, they gain a few powers and they drink blood.
+Okay fine, but outside that we only get hints that it's the worst thing ever for the victim, because apparently their souls are either trapped in their bodies or taken over by the monster they become.
 Or the person becomes corrupted and evil just from turning.
-Was Lucy truly evil just because or was it from Dracula's influence.
-Is it really a curse or a disease from an age old monster?
+Was Lucy truly evil just be-old monster?
 Outside of feeding on humans, it never really goes into too much detail on the specifics of what's causing the change.
 But that might just add to the mystique for the sake of horror.

 I Want My Beloved to Be Happy: Dr. Seward and Quincey lose to Arthur in wooing Lucy, but they're good sports about it.
 Both of them give blood to save Lucy without hesitation.